The Hospital for Sick Children (Toronto): COVID-19 pandemic

 During the COVID-19 pandemic, SickKids engaged in several campaigns to promote COVID-19 vaccines.

 SickKids received $99,680.00 from the Government of Canada for two projects through a grant program titled "Encouraging vaccine confidence in Canada."
 The grant was jointly administered by the Natural Sciences and Engineering Research Council (NSERC), the Social Sciences and Humanities Research Council (SSHRC), and the Canadian Institutes of Health Research (CIHR).

 One of the funded proposals was titled “Building COVID-19 Vaccine Confidence: Educating the Educators.”
 The result was a promotional video titled “COVID-19 Vaccination Information for Education & Child Care Sector Staff” narrated by Dr. Danielle Martin.
-It was produced by 19 to Zero, and distributed by the Ontario Ministry of Education to school boards, private schools and child care centres to use in COVID-19 vaccination educational programs.
+It was produced by 19 to Zero, and distributed by the Ontario Ministry of Education to school boards, private schools, and childcare centres to use in COVID-19 vaccination educational programs.

-A second proposal was titled “Stop COVID in Kids - School based vaccine education outreach to build trust and empower families”, which received additional funding in the form of a $440,000 grant from the Public Health Agency of Canada's Immunization Partnership Fund.
+A second proposal was titled “Stop COVID in Kids - School-based vaccine education outreach to build trust and empower families”, which received additional funding in the form of a $440,000 grant from the Public Health Agency of Canada's Immunization Partnership Fund.

+Alleged baby murders

+In 1980-81, up to 29 baby deaths at SickKids were suspected to have been deliberately murdered by a nurse using the heart medication digoxin.
+However, after years of inquiry, it remains unclear if any murders actually took place or if toxicological tests were misinterpreted.
+In 2024, retired SickKids pediatric intensive care specialist Dr. Desmond Bohn, who took the latter position, pointed to similarities in the British Lucy Letby case.

 Unqualified forensic testing

 The hospital housed the Motherisk Drug Testing Laboratory.
 At the request of various child protection agencies, 16,000 hair samples were tested from 2005 to 2015.
-The former Ontario Appeal Court judge Susan Lang reviewed Motherisk Drug Testing Laboratory and determined that it was not qualified to do forensic testing.
+The former Ontario Appeal Court judge, Susan Lang, reviewed Motherisk Drug Testing Laboratory and determined that it was not qualified to do forensic testing.
 Lang also stated, "That SickKids failed to exercise meaningful oversight over MDTL's work must be considered in the context of the hospital's experience with Dr. Charles Smith."
-The 2008 Goudge Report found also that Dr. Charles Smith, whose forensic testimony led to wrongful convictions in the deaths of children, was not qualified to do forensic testing.
+The 2008 Goudge Report also found that Dr. Charles Smith, whose forensic testimony led to wrongful convictions in the deaths of children, was not qualified to do forensic testing.